Season 2025–2026 concerts

 Sat 30/8. at 16.00-17.15

 Nightwish, Finland’s most internationally successful metal band, released their tenth studio album, Yesterwynde, in September 2024.
 Having received widespread acclaim from critics and fans alike, the album will now be performed as an orchestral version for a live audience.
+Further details about the concerts can be found in our press release!

 Season opening: Ode to Joy